AdRoll/baker/README.md

 }
 ```

-The [sharding example output](./examples/sharding/output.go) is a simple implementation of
-an output and can be used as source.
+The [nop output](./output/nop.go) is a simple implementation of an output and can be used as source.

-An output can have its own configuration and the `OutputRecord` records sent to the `Run`
-function can be the complete record (into `OutputRecord.Record`) in case the `raw=true`
-configuration has been used for the output or only a subset of fields will be sent into
-`OutputRecord.Fields` if `fields=["field", "field", ...]` is used.
-In this latter case
+The `fields` configuration of the output (like `fields=["field", "field", ...]`) tells which
+record fields will populate the `OutputRecord.Fields` slice that is sent to the output
-the `OutputRecord.Fields` slice will have the same order of the `fields` configuration.
+as its input.
+The values of the slice will have the same order as the `fields` configuration.

-If more than one `procs` is used (the default value is 32), then each output process will
-receive a subset of the records.
-The `OutputParams.Index` passed to the `New` function
-identifies the output process and can be used to correcly handle parallelism.
+The `procs` setting in the `[output]` TOML defines *how many instances* of the output are
+going to be created (i.e the `New` constructor function is going to be called `procs` times).
+Each instance receives its index over the total in `OutputParams.Index`, which is passed to
+the output `New` function.
+Which output instance a record is sent to, depends on the sharding function (see the
+sharding section).

+*NOTE*: If `procs>1` but sharding is not set up, `procs` is set back to 1.

 Sharding (which is explained below) is strictly connected to the output component but
 it's also transparent to it.
 An output will never know how the sharding is calculated,